MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/propertyname-element-for-itemseclectioncondition-for-controls-for-configuration-format.md

 ---
 ms.date: 08/24/2021
 ms.topic: reference
-title: PropertyName Element for ItemSeclectionCondition for Controls for Configuration
+title: PropertyName Element for ItemSelectionCondition for Controls for Configuration
-description: PropertyName Element for ItemSeclectionCondition for Controls for Configuration
+description: PropertyName Element for ItemSelectionCondition for Controls for Configuration
 ---
-# PropertyName Element for ItemSeclectionCondition for Controls for Configuration
+# PropertyName Element for ItemSelectionCondition for Controls for Configuration

 Specifies the .NET property that triggers the condition.
 When this property is present or when it evaluates to `true`, the condition is met, and the control is used.
 This element is used when